Metro Toronto

 The low supply of active listings mainly fueled price rises, but today, listings are running higher than they have been in the past three years.

-Prices of new homes have been falling, and some homebuyers might find they will have paid much more than the more recent buyers in their development.
+Prices of new homes have been falling, and some homebuyers who locked in pre-sales contracts after 2021 might find they will have paid much more than the more recent buyers in their development.
 Based on economic fundamentals, they will likely continue to drop.

 Does this concern you?
 Read the Pros and Cons of Buying Pre-sale Homes

-Pre-sales have also softened significantly, and apartment sales have softened most.
+Pre-sales have also softened significantly, and apartment sales have softened the most.

 You might think you can negotiate developer price concessions in this type of market, and that is true; however, developers will resist straightforward price reductions.

-They will try to refocus buyers on the project's location, value, amenities, and quality.
-If there are concessions, they are likely to first offer extras like an additional parking spot or storage locker, or upgrade to premium fixtures before resorting to a lower sale price.
+They will try to refocus buyers on the project's location, smaller deposits, amenities, and quality.
+If concessions are available, they are likely to first offer extras like an additional parking spot or storage locker or upgrade to premium fixtures before resorting to a lower sale price.

 Based on Mortgage Sandbox Analysis, Toronto is at moderate risk of a significant market correction.